gangofdev/Clean-Architecture-Template/README.md

 Open powershell or command prompt and execute the following command:

  ```
-dotnet new install Bobby.CleanArcTemplate
+dotnet new install GangOfDev.CleanArcTemplate
  ```

  Create an empty folder.
 Navigate to it via Powershell or CMD and then execute the following command:

   ```
-dotnet new ca-template
+dotnet new MySolution
  ```
 Your project is created and ready to code!